LeoMobileDeveloper/ios-developer-tools/README.md

 - [oclint](http://oclint.org/) Static code analysis tool for improving quality and reducing defects by inspecting C, C++ and Objective-C code and looking for potential problems.
 - [swiftlint](https://github.com/realm/SwiftLint) A tool to enforce Swift style and conventions.
 - [objc-dependency-visualizer](https://github.com/PaulTaykalo/objc-dependency-visualizer) Objective-C and Swift dependency visualizer.
 It's tool that helps to visualize current state of your project.
 It's really easy to see how tight your classes are coupled.
+- [LSUnusedResources](https://github.com/tinymind) A Mac App to find unused images and resources in XCode project.
 - [WHC_ScanUnreferenceImageTool](https://github.com/netyouli/WHC_ScanUnreferenceImageTool) Scanning project does not use images in tool, delete without reference images to reduce the packaging volume
 - [FengNiao](https://github.com/onevcat/FengNiao) A command line tool for cleaning unused resources in Xcode.
 - [IBAnalyzer](https://github.com/fastred/IBAnalyzer) Find common xib and storyboard-related problems without running your app or writing unit tests.